splunk/public-o11y-docs/gdi/opentelemetry/components/a-components-exporters.rst

     splunk-apm-exporter
     splunk-hec-exporter

-The following exporters are available:
+The following exporters are available in the Splunk Distribution of OpenTelemetry Collector:

 * :ref:`awss3-exporter`
 * :ref:`file-exporter`